Code:

 The technology diffusion component was a central theme of the project.
 Three regional exchange workshops between specialists were organized as well as field days, seminars and participation in scientific conferences.

 The publication of educational materials for producers and technicians was significant.
-Some subjects allowed the development of undergraduate thesis and one at the doctoral level.
+Some subjects allowed the development of undergraduate theses and one at the doctoral level.
 Capacity building to conduct standardized conventional and molecular analyzes of B. glumae allowed technicians and specialists to gain new insights.
 In the case of extension workers, it was possible to train 174 in theoretical courses and 143 in field practices.

 Sustainable Development Goals